-Consider an enterprise datacenter deployment with hundreds of nodes and thousands of pods.
+Consider an enterprise hybrid cloud deployment with hundreds of nodes and thousands of pods.
 These systems are running business applications with different levels of security requirements.
 A first-order security and compliance requirement in such a scenario is to ensure that a pod or host is only allowed to talk to authorized destinations.
 Now consider the real life scenario where there’s a churn rate (pods/hosts being added/removed) of hundreds of pods/minute.
-The challenge is to continue enforcing the microsegmentation in near real time despite a high churn rate.
+The challenge is to continue enforcing these security controls in near real time despite a high churn rate.

-An efficient mechanism for micro-segmentation has a direct impact on productivity.
+An efficient mechanism for security controls has a direct impact on productivity.
 Ideally, you do not want to wait days for an access policy to be granted through a ticketing process, nor do you want to wait precious minutes for a policy change to take effect.

-Micro-segmentation has two broad categories, East-West (E-W) and North-South (N-S).
-The following are typical use cases of egress access control within the N-S category:
+Security controls have two broad categories, East-West (E-W) and North-South (N-S).
+Egress access control refers to N-S security on egress.
+The following are typical use cases of egress access control:

 - Configure default-deny without blocking access to essential services